Ipilimumab: Medical uses

-In October 2020, the U.S. FDA approved the combination of nivolumab with ipilimumab for the first-line treatment of adults with malignant pleural mesothelioma that cannot be removed by surgery.
-This is the first drug regimen approved for mesothelioma in sixteen years and the second FDA-approved systemic therapy for mesothelioma.
+In October 2020, the FDA approved the combination of nivolumab with ipilimumab for the first-line treatment of adults with malignant pleural mesothelioma that cannot be removed by surgery.
+This is the first drug regimen approved for mesothelioma in 16 years and the second FDA-approved systemic therapy for mesothelioma.

+In April 2025, the FDA approved nivolumab with ipilimumab for people aged 12 years and older with unresectable or metastatic microsatellite instability-high or mismatch repair deficient colorectal cancer.
+The FDA also converted the accelerated approval to regular approval for single agent nivolumab for people aged 12 years and older with microsatellite instability-high or mismatch repair deficient metastatic colorectal cancer, that has progressed following fluoropyrimidine, oxaliplatin, and irinotecan.

 Adverse effects

-A major drawback of ipilimumab therapy is its association with severe and potentially fatal immunological adverse effects due to T cell activation and proliferation, occurring in ten to twenty percent of patients.
+A major drawback of ipilimumab therapy is its association with severe and potentially fatal immunological adverse effects due to T cell activation and proliferation, occurring in 10% to 20% of patients.
 Serious adverse effects include stomach pain, bloating, constipation, diarrhea, fever, trouble breathing, and urinating problems.
 A "risk evaluation and mitigation strategy" informs prescribers of the potential risks.

-Between 5.7 and 9.1% of individuals treated with ipilimumab develop checkpoint inhibitor induced colitis.
+Between 5.7% and 9.1% of individuals treated with ipilimumab develop checkpoint inhibitor induced colitis.

 Individual cases of severe neurologic disorders following ipilimumab have been observed, including acute inflammatory demyelination polyneuropathy and an ascending motor paralysis, and myasthenia gravis.

 Interactions

 The combination of ipilimumab with either leflunomide or vemurafenib may lead to increased hepatotoxicity.

-Systemic corticosteroids should be avoided before starting ipilimumab; however, systemic corticosteroids may be used to treat an immune-related adverse reaction that arises from ipilimumab treatment.

-Patients taking anticoagulants with ipilimumab should be monitored due to an increased risk of gastrointestinal bleeding.